-Saturday, March 7
+Saturday, March 11

-• 1:00pm: Applicants receive evaluated judging sheets and notice of results.
+- 12:00pm: Applicants turn in practice judging sheets for evaluation by JFCP staff. - 1:00pm: Applicants receive evaluated judging sheets and notice of results.

 Dates and times for other aspects of the convention, such as the hours of operation for the photo ID desk and the security room, will be published in The Numismatist and on nationalmoneyshow.com.
 All schedules are subject to change.